 You should give a copy of your proposal to each member of your examination committee at least a week before the exam.

 It is essential that the Graduate Field Assistant and the Graduate School receive a signed copy of the Schedule of Examination form at least 7 days prior to the A-exam.
 That form must be signed by the three members of your Special Committee and the Director of Graduate Studies.
 You must turn in the Results of Examination form within 3 business days after the exam to the Graduate Field Assistant (GFA) and the Graduate School.
 These forms can be downloaded from the Graduate School web site at http://www.gradschool.cornell.edu/forms.

 In addition to the required forms from the Graduate School, the Field has a new “GGD A-exam Evaluation Form” that should be filled out by your advisor following the exam (see last page of the Handbook).
 The completed form should be turned into one of the GFAs along with the Result of A-exam form.

-Note: In accordance with the Code of Legislation of the Graduate Faculty, your A-exam is announced to – Field faculty.
-Please do not be concerned; Field faculty outside your, although free to attend by Graduate School rules, rarely, if ever do.
+Note: In accordance with the Code of Legislation of the Graduate Faculty, your A-exam is announced to all Field faculty.
+Please do not be concerned; Field faculty outside your Special Committee, although free to attend by Graduate School rules, rarely, if ever do.